Helena Kara: Marriage and later life

 Kara married director Hannu Leminen (1910–1997) on 10 February 1940, and their marriage lasted until Leminen's death.
 They had three children together.
 Kara and Leminen also made 12 films together.
 After getting married, Kara only appeared three times in films that were not directed by her husband.
 Valkoiset ruusut (1943) is generally considered to be the highlight of their work together.

 Helena Kara has stated that an accident was the main reason for her giving up the film business after the 1952 film Hän tuli ikkunasta.
 A dog bit her in the face so that a visible scar was left.
 She did not want to be in films anymore.
 For decades, she shied away from all publicity.
 In the 1990s, she appeared in a television document capturing her life, and in 2002 she died at the age of 85.
-In his retirement years, Kara and her husband lived winters in the Algarve of Portugal and summers in Klaukkala near the Lake Valkjärvi.
+In their retirement years, Kara and her husband lived winters in the Algarve of Portugal and summers in Klaukkala near the Lake Valkjärvi.